14wual/me/README.md

     check --file/-f: Ceck if a file exists. second options/optional: -w: write the directory, url, ... (string) check --command -w example

+File manager:
+    SAVE:
+        save --save/-s: save the path where you are. (max 3) save --view/-v: view saved paths.
+    ls: shows all files and folders contained in a specific folder. ls -a: shows all files and folders (including hidden ones) contained in a specific folder.
+    cd: change directory.
+    pwd: view current path.

+    cp: Copy and paste files: allows you to copy files from one folder to another.
+    mv: allows you to move files from one folder to another.
+    rm: Delete Files:  Allows the user to delete unnecessary or unwanted files. rm -r:Delete Directories:  Allows the user to delete unnecessary or unwanted directories.
+    mkdir: Create Folders: Allows the user to create new folders to organize their files.
+    view: View File Details: Displays detailed information about a file, such as its size, creation date, and file type.
+    ren: Rename Files: Allows the user to rename a file to make it easier to find

 [python] or [py]: Create a python terminal.

+GAMES:
+ - To play a game run the following commands: [rps] [gtn] [mga]
+ - To find out more, run the command [games]

 Other Commands:
     [help] or [h]: display this panel
     clear/cls: clear terminal